-9. (See the code at the end of this sheet for more.)
-To generate a sample of size 100 from a N(0, 1) density and compare the sample with an exponential distribution, try the following:
+9. (See sheet1.R for more.)
+To generate a sample of size 100 from a N(0,1) density and compare the sample with an exponential distribution, try the following:

 Can you explain the shape of this exponential Q-Q plot?
-What happens (and why) if you repeat but with the line x <- rnorm(n) replaced by x <- rexp(n)?
+What happens (and why) if you repeat but with the line $x \leftarrow rnorm(n)$ replaced by $x \leftarrow rexp(n)$?